Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab1.md

  ![Picture 1](../media/Purview_Classifiers_07.png)

-In the next Labs you will get to know more on how to protect the sensitive data using the Microsoft Purview.
+## Review
+In this lab, you will complete the following tasks:
++  know how on sensitivity labels
++  Classification on sensitive data